student-to-software-engineer/student-to-software-engineer/docs/2-landscape-of-tech-employment/3-a-foundation-not-a-career/index.md

 ## A Lack of Societal Understanding

-A key reason many computer science students are struggling to find employment is due to a lack of understanding of what computer science actually is.
+A key reason many computer science students are struggling to find employment is due to a lack of understanding of what computer science and software engineering are and how they differ.

 With computer science being a relatively new field, and given the rapid changes in the responsibilities of positions in the industry, most people including those pursuing a degree in computer science have a limited understanding of what the different roles in tech actually do.